Business rates

 Fees for commercial valuers

-There have been a number of reports of 'unqualified' firms seeking to obtain rating instructions by offering to represent ratepayers on payment of a fixed fee (payable before any work is done) and 'guaranteeing' a successful outcome to the appeal.
-Often cold calls are made by telephone or in person to the property and you are best advised not to employ such organisations.
-No one, no matter how eminent, skilled or experienced, can guarantee that an appeal will be successful.
+There have been a number of reports of ‘unqualified’ firms seeking to obtain rating instructions by offering to represent ratepayers on payment of a fixed fee (payable before any work is done) and ‘guaranteeing’ a successful outcome to the appeal.
+Often cold calls are made by telephone or in person to the property, and you should be wary of such organisations; no one, no matter how eminent, skilled or experienced, can guarantee that an appeal will be successful.